BROWSTY/CV_PROJECT/README.md

 * The first stage model was trained using the **FP_Cells.py** file.
 In the file, is commented the steps to train again other model or use the already trained model.
 Consider that the dataset that model uses is in the folder **DB_3** in the Google Drive Link.

 * The second stage model was trained using the following files:
   1. **dataset.py**: This file define the paths where the images are retrieved.
-The dataset used in this file is contained within the folder named **DB_4**. his file generate the images and save the model.
+The dataset used in this file is contained within the folder named **DB_4**.
+This file generate the images and save the model.
 It is important to add the path where the user want to save the model and the images generated from the results.
 In our case, the folder `outputs50` is the current path, as can be seen in this method extracted from said file:
      ````
       torch.save({
                 'epoch': epochs,